Sopra-Steria-Norge-Kubernetes/OpenShift/docs/About Container-Platform-as-a-Service/Service Breakdown/Storage/openshift-storage.md

 ## StorageClasses
 A StorageClass defines how storage is provisioned in OpenShift, enabling dynamic creation of persistent volumes with specific performance and access settings.

-Most storage is backed by Ceph (via OpenShift Data Foundation) on SSD media.
-The key difference between the Ceph-backed StorageClasses is **how the data is replicated**:

-- Replication across multiple datacenters protects data even if an entire site becomes unavailable, at the cost of some extra write latency.
+- Replication across multiple datacenters protects data even if an entire site becomes unavailable.
 - Replication within a single datacenter (or no replication at all) is faster and cheaper, but offers little or no protection if that datacenter or its underlying disks fail.

 Customers should pick a StorageClass based on how critical and how reproducible their data is, balancing resilience against performance/cost.